recyclejs/recycle/README.md

         })

       /**
-      * Example of Subscription on a specifing store propery
+      * Example of Subscription on a specifing store property
-      * unsing distinctUntilChanged() Component will be updated only when it's changed *
+      * with distinctUntilChanged() Component will be updated only when property is changed *
       * sources.store
       *   .map(s => s.specificProperty)